megha-ranjith/wine-quality-edrvfl-fis/README.md

 # 🍷 Wine Quality Classification with edRVFL-FIS

-Predict wine quality from laboratory chemical features using advanced AI: an **Ensemble Deep Random Vector Functional Link Neural Network based on Fuzzy Inference System** (edRVFL-FIS).
+Predicts wine quality from laboratory chemical features using advanced AI: an **Ensemble Deep Random Vector Functional Link Neural Network based on Fuzzy Inference System** (edRVFL-FIS).

 ---

 ## 📖 Project Overview

 This project predicts wine quality (good/bad) by combining fuzzy logic with deep ensemble learning.
 The approach uses fuzzy inference to enrich classical physicochemical features, and an ensemble of deep random vector functional link networks to perform the classification.
 All code is in Python, and full training/testing/visualization is automated.

 ---